ryansafner/website/content/post/if-youre-going-to-learn-r-learn-the-tidyverse/index.md

 first 3 R classes, I am tempted to just start from scratch with projects and markdown and make students use them from the beginning.
 Perhaps next year.

-[1] Though I allude to more complex examples to give them a taste of what’s to come!

-[2] If it was not clear in my posts by now, I have high aesthetic standards.

-[3] I believe this is due to the unique history of `ggplot2` coming before the `tidyverse` was a full idea.
-Though I hear in future versions, this may be fixed!

-[4] I simply replaced all dataframes in the course with tibbles

-[5] And derivative packages such as `readxl` and `haven` for importing other types of data such as `.xlsx` or Stata’s `.dat`.